 - The A59 / Pimlico Link Road junction road markings to be renewed and cutting back undertaken maximising visibility (as highlighted above).
 LCC Highways have previously highlighted concerns with the potential impact of additional HGV movements at this junction.
 A road marking and signing review is required at this location, with the delivery of any necessary works, as a consequence of the significant increase in HGVs using this junction. - Slight widening at the A671/B6478 (Clitheroe Centre) roundabout.
 Extents of the works to be determined at the detailed design stage. - A proposed temporary vehicle holding area is presented south of Waddington, on the B6478 (drawing 80061155-01-UU-TR4-XX-DR-C-00040 Rev P01.1).
 The location of this proposal as presented is unlikely to satisfy its purpose, especially for vehicles travelling from the north.
 An alternative location to be agreed and linked to a planning condition.
 The area is proposed as more of a waiting area, if required on rare occasions of high construction vehicle flows, to hold vehicles so the village can be cleared of construction vehicles.
-Notwithstanding this, I also require to limit the number of HGVs as set out in my comments below. - The CTMP proposes a 15mph speed limit for construction vehicles through Waddington, that will give way to non-motorised users.
+Notwithstanding this, I also require limiting the number of HGVs as set out in my comments below. - The CTMP proposes a 15mph speed limit for construction vehicles through Waddington, that will give way to non-motorised users.
 This is supported under the premise that, as highlighted above, Waddington is made a 20mph village, funded through this application, with supporting gateway treatment.
 Otherwise, may influence driver behaviour of other vehicles travelling at higher speeds in either direction resulting in conflict/collisions.

 There will also be a need for HGVs to travel from the B6478 North of Waddington to the Haul Road access off West Bradford Road.
 This will require the implementation of the traffic scheme on West Braford Road prior to construction works for the Ribble Crossing.
-As well as the initial

-9 months of the project, this scheme will be implemented for the full (expected) 7 years of the project.
-The applicant proposes the scheme shown in Drawing B27070CQ-JAC-XX-DR-C-TR4\WV-1109 Rev P01.
-This latest scheme is a retrograde step from the previously proposed scheme and is not supported as it would result in adverse safety conditions for all users.
+As well as the initial 9 months of the project, this scheme will be implemented for the full (expected) 7 years of the project.
+The applicant proposes the scheme shown in Drawing B27070CQ-JAC-XX-DR-C-TR4_WV-1112 Rev P02.
+This drawing shows the full scheme, from the proposed haul road access on West Bradford Road to beyond the junction with Slaidburn Road (B6478), and latest comments are provided below following the same order: